Understanding Child, Teen and Family Health in Our Community

 2016 Community Health Assessment Report

 We’re proud to share our Community Health Assessment Report (PDF) and executive summary (PDF).
 We compiled child and adolescent data and feedback from community stakeholders and families to describe the health of children, teens and families in Washington state and King County, with a focus on south King County.
 Our 2019 health assessment that is currently underway will include analysis of the entire Washington, Alaska, Montana and Idaho (WAMI) region.

-- Access to mental and behavioral health services is an unmet need in many communities.
+- Accessible mental and behavioral health services is an unmet need in many communities.